jeevangelista/signature-commons-schema/README.md

 })
 ```

-This will perform assertions to ensure `@context` is being respected properly, reporting any discrepencies.
+This will perform assertions to ensure `$schema` is being respected properly, reporting any discrepencies.

 ## Introduction
 At the most basic level, a given instance should reference the validation context which it implements.